Bestselling author and poet

 - Ray Bradbury's Zen in the Art of Writing

-- Everything by Annie Dillard, especially The Writing Life
+- All of Annie Dillard, especially The Writing Life